🎁 10 free on your first order from €40 with code NEW 🎁

 Tarama and Greek Culture

 Tarama is much more than just a spread; it represents a key element of Greek culinary culture.
-It is often prepared during celebrations and festivals, symbolizing the richness and diversity of the country’s gastronomic traditions.
-In Greek families, the preparation of tarama is a ritual passed down from generation to generation, testifying to the importance of cuisine in cultural heritage.
-Sharing tarama is a way of coming together, celebrating and savoring the simple pleasures of life.
-It embodies Greek hospitality and the joy of sharing friendly moments around the table.
+It is often prepared for celebrations and festivities, as it symbolizes the richness and diversity of the country’s gastronomic traditions.
+In this context, the preparation of tarama within Greek families becomes a ritual handed down from generation to generation, testifying to the importance of cuisine as part of our cultural heritage.
+Sharing tarama is a way of getting together, celebrating and enjoying life’s simple pleasures.
+It embodies Greek hospitality and the joy of sharing convivial moments around the table.

 Recent articles